AlasdairMott/Blocks/README.md

 ## Running Blocks on PC

 A copy of [Rhino 3d](https://www.rhino3d.com/) is required.
 A free trial version is available.
 An [example](https://github.com/AlasdairMott/Blocks/tree/develop/examples) file is provided.
-The main logic can be found in the *Solvers* `ReadTransitions.cs` and `GenerateBlockAssembly.cs`.

 **Reading existing objects:**
 ```